Order of Glory (Armenia)

-The Order of Glory, the 2010 State Award of the Republic of Armenia, was created and signed by the President of the Republic of Armenia on January 11, 2011.
+The Order of Glory is a state Award of the Republic of Armenia, was created and signed by the President of the Republic of Armenia on January 11, 2011.
 With the "Bord of Honor" law, which came into force on January 29 (the law expired on August 9, 2014).
 According to the Law of the Republic of Armenia "On State Awards and Honorary Titles of the Republic of Armenia", which came into force on the same day, August 9.
 As a result of changes in legislation, the status of the medal, the list of awardees and the order of wearing it remained unchanged.

 Award status

 The Order of Glory is awarded for significant contributions to the strengthening and development of interstate relations, peace and international security, the protection of human rights and fundamental freedoms, the development of economic relations, and the protection of moral and cultural values.

 According to paragraph 16 of Article 55 of the Constitution of Armenia, the medal is awarded by the President of the Republic of Armenia.
 The President issues an order regarding the reward.